ajtowns/taproot-review/README.md

  * Online study group availability: IRC/Slack/Video chat ; Times ; Not at all
  * Will you try building a proof-of-concept during the review period?

-If you sign up prior to **deadline** we’ll help you find other people to review with.
+If you sign up prior to Oct 30th (23:59 UTC-10) we’ll help you find other people to review with.

 ## What happens each week